ZMYaro/paintz/test_plan.md

 	a.
 Select tool with toolbar button
 	b.
 Select tool with P key
 	c.
 Draw with left click
 	d.
-Draw with right cilck
+Draw with right click
 	e.
 Draw with single-point touch
 	f.
 Draw with draw with multi-point touch
 	g.
 Draw after changing line color